Disappearance of Joanne Ratcliffe and Kirste Gordon: Suspects

+Arthur Stanley Brown

 Arthur Stanley Brown (1912–2002) is considered a suspect for both cases, as he bore a striking similarity to an identikit picture of the suspect for both cases.
 A witness reported seeing a man near the oval carrying a young girl while another older girl in distress followed.
 The woman first saw him for a single minute when aged 14, and then identified him 25 years later in December 1998 when she saw him on television.

+During a 2022 episode of Under Investigation, three images of Brown were compared to the indentikit sketch of the Adelaide Oval abductor using world-leading facial recognition and identification software developed by NEC.
+Out of a database of 5000 randomly selected images, including three separate images of fellow suspect Stanley Arthur Hart, Brown's images ranked first, third, and fourth, indicating a remarkable resemblance between Brown and the identikit sketch.

+Stanley Arthur Hart

 Another possible suspect is Stanley Arthur Hart (25 January 1917 – 30 June 1999).
 Properties previously owned by Hart (one in Prospect, one at Yatina in the Mid North) were investigated in 2009 and again in 2015.
 He reportedly rarely missed a North Adelaide match, and a decade after the abduction he was found to be a child abuser.
 On the 50th anniversary of the abduction in 2023, Ratcliffe's sister, Suzie Wilkinson, claimed that "In my heart of hearts, I believe it was Hart".

+In 2025, private investigators uncovered a bone fragment at a property once owned by Stanley Arthur Hart.
+A forensic anatomist claimed to be 90% certain that the fragment was part of a small human pelvis, and has since been provided to major crime detectives for the purposes of forensic testing.
+While SA police previously ruled Hart out, they will conduct further investigations if the bone is confirmed human, though this doesn't confirm it belongs to the missing girls.
+As of February 2026, there has been no further update on the state of the forensic analysis or any further investigation in relation to the matter.

+"Frank"

 In 2013, Suzie Wilkinson appealed to the authorities to look into the role that family friend "Frank" may have played in the disappearance of the girls.
 Frank had accompanied the families to the oval on the day of the girls' abduction, but may not have been formally questioned by police.
 Frank is alleged to have had intimate knowledge about the girls' routine behaviours during football match outings.
 Kathleen Ratcliffe said that Frank left his seat for approximately 30 minutes before the girl's disappearance, but later remained seated and did not participate when others formed search parties to look for them.
 Gordon's grandmother also took notice of Frank's behaviour during the search for the girls saying, "the other man stayed in his seat."